 Their bright blue eyes contrast with a usually darker face, and the rest of their features are sharp and angular.
 They are a beautiful breed with lots of love and dedication to give to their cat parents.

-Ragdoll cats are friendly and attentive, with moderate activity levels.
+Ragdoll cats are loving and attentive, with moderate activity levels.
 Do they like to play?
 Most definitely.
 But they are more than happy to snuggle up on the sofa with you after a long day.

 These cats are often very friendly towards other animals, both dogs and cats.
 Yet they will maintain their independence from other pets in the house.
 Ragdolls are also very tolerant towards children and make great family pets.